PyrotechClub/crypt-21/README.md

 # Crypt@trix 21.0
 This repository contains the backend as well as the frontend for the web platform used for crypt@trix at ordin@trix 21.0.

+You can import the table structure from users.sql

+To run the platform locally, you would require xampp with apache and mysql.

 # Pull Request Log

 All pull request merged will be logged here along wiith credits